A sound relationship with Shakti

 They hold my hands through the hardship of maturing and nurture me to become the man I am for them to possess.

-Their guidance and support are essential for me both personally and energetically.
+Their guidance and support are essential for me, psychologically, spiritually, and energetically.
 My desire to unite with them grows daily, yet giving up on my boundaries is not an option.

 Who is your Shakti?
 What is the nature of your relationship?